espressif/vscode-esp-idf-extension/docs_espressif/en/flashdevice.rst

 - Choose ``UART``, ``JTAG`` or ``DFU`` flash mode.

-3. Flashing task will start in the previously selected serial port, a new terminal will be launched with the flash task output and a notification bar with ``Flashing Project`` message until it is done then a Flash done message when finished.
+3. The flashing task will beign on the previously selected serial port, launching a new terminal displaying the flash task output.
+While flashing is in progress, a notification bar will display ``ESP-IDF: Flashing project`` Once the process is complete, the message will change to ``Flash Done ⚡️``.

 .. note::
   ``UART`` is the most common option for most Espressif devices.